Sythys/Pyroclastic/README.md

 # Pyroclastic
-Vulkan Rust Realtime Shader and Mesh computer for use as a VJ Tool
+Vulkan Rust Realtime Shader and Mesh renderer for use as a VJ Tool

+WIP wait for the first release please